CocoaPods/blog.cocoapods.org/_posts/2023-10-27-CocoaPods-Trunk-RCEs-2023.markdown

 ### Worst case scenario

-Like with the [RCE in 2021](https://blog.cocoapods.org/CocoaPods-Trunk-RCE/) I can't prove these have been exploited.
+Like with the [RCE in 2021](https://blog.cocoapods.org/CocoaPods-Trunk-RCE/) I can't prove these have been actively used.
 However, just because it hasn't been proved, doesn't mean it hasn't happened.
 8 years is a long time for these to have existed in trunk.

 The worst case scenario is that an attacker could have used this technique to get access to our trunk database.
 The trunk database contains the same emails which are public in the git history of the Specs repo.
 The table of information in the database which should not be seen are session keys.
 These keys act like unique passwords to accounts, and session keys are used to connect authenticated users to pods.
 We are wiping all session keys.